MicrosoftDocs/windows-itpro-docs/windows/privacy/basic-level-windows-diagnostic-events-and-fields-1803.md

 ### Update360Telemetry.UpdateAgentCommit

-This event collects information regarding the commit phase of the new UUP (Unified Update Platform) update scenario, which is leveraged by both Mobile and Desktop.
+This event collects information regarding the commit phase of the new Unified Update Platform (UUP) update scenario, which is leveraged by both Mobile and Desktop.

 The following fields are available: